Data Science and Analytics, M.S.

 Why Study Data Science and Analytics at Grand Valley?

-- Demand.
-The number of job postings for data science grew 57 percent for the first quarter of 2017.
-Data-related jobs are expected to grow by 11 percent from 2014 to 2024, according to the Bureau of Labor Statistics.
+- Data-related jobs are expected to grow by 11 percent from 2014 to 2024, according to the Bureau of Labor Statistics.

-- Flexibility.
-This program is designed with the working professional in mind, and offers classes in the evening.
+- This flexible program is designed with the working professional in mind, offering evening classes.

-- Experiential learning.
-The program includes field experiences and collaborative assignments and projects.
+- The program offers experiential learning through field experiences and collaborative assignments and projects.

-- Core fundamentals.
-The degree has a strong emphasis in the fundamentals of data science.
+- The program features a strong emphasis in the fundamentals of data science.

 Location & Format